dell/common-github-actions/docs/SUPPORT.md

 # How to get support for GitHub Actions in this repo

 If you require help or support for GitHub Actions:
-- For example, if you want to alert a security vulnerability in GitHub Actions, send an email to the maintainers at karavi@dell.com describing issue, impact, fix, if applicable.
+- For example, if you want to alert a security vulnerability in GitHub Actions, send an email to the maintainers on the [mailing lists](mailto:karavi@dell.com?subject=[Dell-Common-GitHub-Actions]%20<replace%20me%20with%20more%20specific%20subject>) describing issue, impact, fix, if applicable.
 - Ask a general question to the community, fill out the details @ **[Ask a Question](https://github.com/dell/common-github-actions/issues/new?template=ask-a-question.md)**.